 When should I submit my FAFSA?

-- For maximum scholarship consideration, new students should be admitted to Milligan and file the FAFSA by December 1, 2018 (you can submit after this date but may not receive maximum aid).
+- For maximum scholarship consideration, new students should be admitted to Milligan and file the FAFSA by December 1 for the following year’s admission (you can submit after this date but may not receive maximum aid).

 - Everyone should file.
 Some families incorrectly assume that they do not qualify for need-based assistance and skip this important step.
 The only way to make sure that you are eligible to be considered for need-based assistance at Milligan is to submit a FAFSA.